nikitavoloboev/data/docs/programming-languages/rust/rust-libraries/rust-libraries.md

 - [cargo-mommy](https://github.com/Gankra/cargo-mommy) - Support you when running cargo.
 - [cargo-fetcher](https://github.com/EmbarkStudios/cargo-fetcher) - Alternative to cargo fetch for use in CI or other "clean" environments.
 - [cargo-sandbox](https://github.com/insanitybit/cargo-sandbox/) - Drop-in replacement for cargo, with the added benefit of isolating those commands from other parts of your system. ([Lobsters](https://lobste.rs/s/owyoac/releasing_cargo_sandbox_sandboxed))
+- [cargo-cabal](https://github.com/yvan-sraka/cargo-cabal) - Tool that helps you to turn in one command a Rust crate into a Haskell Cabal library.

 ## Notes